 41.25 kW / 0.85 = 48.529kW (transformer power to be purchased), the purchase of 50kVA transformer can be selected.

 From these can be seen, the calculation of transformer capacity is not difficult.
-The main problem is to pay attention to the calculation of transformer capacity of these above problems.
+The main problem is to pay attention to these above problems.